Makoto Tobe

 Makoto Tobe (戸辺 誠, Tobe Makoto) is a Japanese professional shogi player ranked 7-dan.

-Early life
+Early life and apprenticeship

 Makoto Tobe was born on August 5, 1986, in Yokohama.
 He entered the Japan Shogi Association's apprentice school as a student of shogi professional Jun'ichi Kase in October 1998 at the rank of 6-kyū.
 He was promoted to 1-dan in August 2001, and then obtained full professional status and the rank of 4-dan in October 2006 after winning the 39th 3-dan League (April 2006 – September 2006) with a record of 15 wins and 3 losses.

+Shogi professional

 Promotion history

 The promotion history for Tobe is as follows: